cncf/clomonitor/docs/dev.md

 ```

 Some checks use the Github GraphQL API, which requires authentication, so you'll
 need to add your own Github token to the `tracker` configuration file.
-The
+`creds.githubTokens` is a list: when several tokens are provided, the tracker
+rotates through them to spread the API rate limits across the repositories
-tracker can use `clomonitor-runner` to execute external tools through
+being processed.
+The tracker can use `clomonitor-runner` to execute external
-`runner.afdocsUrl` and `runner.scorecardUrl`.
-The Github token is sent only to
+tools through `runner.afdocsUrl` and `runner.scorecardUrl`.
+The Github token
-the Scorecard runner profile, and AFDocs does not receive a Github token or
+is sent only to the Scorecard runner profile, and AFDocs does not receive a
-consume authenticated Github API quota.
-The tracker never runs the tools
+Github token or consume authenticated Github API quota.
+The tracker never runs
-locally: when `runner.scorecardUrl` is absent, scorecard backed checks are
+the tools locally: when `runner.scorecardUrl` is absent, scorecard backed
-reported as failed, and when `runner.afdocsUrl` is absent, agent readiness
+checks are reported as failed, and when `runner.afdocsUrl` is absent, agent
-checks are reported as failed (a warning is logged at startup in both cases).
+readiness checks are reported as failed (a warning is logged at startup in both
+cases).

 Once the configuration file is ready, it's time to launch the `tracker` for the first time: